spryker/spryker-docs/docs/scos/user/features/202204.0/return-management-feature-overview/return-management-feature-overview.md

 ## Returnable items and a return policy

 Not all the order items can be returned.
-For an item to be returnable, it should:
+For an item to be returnable, it must meet these conditions:

 * Be in *Shipped* or *Delivered* state.
 * Fall on the return dates set forth in the Return Policy.